NinaWendy/Movie_Deck/README.md

 If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/NinaWendy/Movie_Deck/issues/new) by including your search query and the expected result.

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/NinaWendy/Movie_Deck/issues/new).
 Please include sample queries and their corresponding results.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors